carehs12/guardianes_informaticos/README.md

 * Database creation

   The application uses postgres as database engines.
-For it to work, you need to have a postgreSQL client installed into your computer, and have access_key_id to a computer that has a postreSQL server installed.
+For it to work, you need to have a postgreSQL client installed into your computer, and have access to a computer that has a postgreSQL server installed.
 Please note that you can install both the PostgreSQL server and client inside the same computer and run the application like that.
 To install postgreSQL, you can check the following link: https://www.postgresql.org/download/

 * Database initialization

-  Once your credentials are set, you can set up your database using
+  Once your database is created and your credentials are set, you can set up your database using
   ```console
     rails db:create
     rails db:migrate